Alexisjr2001/Alexisjr2001/README.md

 ### Hi there 👋
+My name is Alex, and I am a highly motivated Computer Science graduand student with a passion for Data Science and Machine Learning.
+I approach problem-solving with persistence and a methodical mindset, continuously seeking to expand my knowledge.

+Currently, I am working on my thesis project which involves the development of a Domestic Electricity Forecasting System using Machine Learning techniques.
+I am excited about the opportunity to apply my skills and knowledge to create a practical solution that can have a positive impact.

 <!--
 **Alexisjr2001/Alexisjr2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.